-You can find cheap fencing masks at various equipment suppliers and on eBay.
+You can find good entry-level fencing masks at various equipment suppliers.
 In general non-FIE masks are much less expensive, starting around $50 apiece.
 FIE masks, on the other hand, start at around $120.
 Pricing is based on quality and type, but also is affected by the manufacturer.
 The most popular brands for FIE masks include AllStar (German), Uhlmann (German), Negrini (Italian), and Leon Paul (British) and they come in a variety of styles.

 Epee masks are general the least expensive and sabre masks the most expensive due to the differences in materials used.
 (Sabre masks need to use metallic lame material.)